MangelMaxime/Nacara/docs/nacara/introduction.md

 ## Prerequisites

-Nacara requires you to have:
+Nacara requires you to have at least Node.js 12.20, 14.14, or 16.0 because it is using ESM modules.

-- Node >= 14.x

 ## Quick start